 And how have we acted as the Lord's bride?
 Unfaithfully.
 We've whored ourselves out to other gods and played the prostitute, not even charging for our services but giving our love and trust and worship away to idols that have no breath in them and can do nothing for us.
-"Surely, as a treacherous wife leaves her husband, so you have been treacherous to me, O house of Israel, declares the LORD" (Jeremiah
+"Surely, as a treacherous wife leaves her husband, so you have been treacherous to Me, O house of Israel, declares the Lord" (Jer.
 3:20).
-And so what did our husband do?
-Did he give us a certificate of divorce and send us away?
+And so what did our Husband do?
+Did He give us a certificate of divorce and send us away?
 No. He came after us.
-He said, "I will betroth you to me forever.
-I will betroth you to me in righteousness and in justice, in steadfast love and in mercy.
-I will betroth you to me in faithfulness.
-And you shall know the LORD" (Hosea 2:19-20).
-The Lord took on human flesh, appearing as the image after which we were modeled, taking the body that was to be his long before it was ours.
-And thus the promised offspring of the woman entered our sinful world to reclaim his bride.
-"I will betroth you to me," Jesus said three times: once for each temptation that he suffered in the wilderness from the ancient serpent who had lured us into adultery, once for every time we denied him while he stood trial in our place.
+He said, "I will betroth you to Me forever.
+I will betroth you to Me in righteousness and in justice, in steadfast love and in mercy.
+I will betroth you to Me in faithfulness.
+And you shall know the Lord" (Hos.
+2:19-20).
+The Lord took on human flesh, appearing as the image after which we were modeled, taking the body that was to be His long before it was ours.
+And thus the promised offspring of the woman entered our sinful world to reclaim His bride.
+"I will betroth you to Me," Jesus said three times: once for each temptation that He suffered in the wilderness from the ancient serpent who had lured us into adultery, once for every time we denied Him while He stood trial in our place.

-And it's there, as Jesus is condemned, that we see he is the perfect husband to his bride.
-She has sin, death, and damnation. forgiveness, life, and salvation.
-But he has betrothed us to himself, and so we can say, "My beloved is mine, and I am his" (Song of Songs 2:16).
+And it's there, as Jesus is condemned, that we see He is the perfect Husband to His bride.
+She has sin, death, and damnation.
+He has forgiveness, life, and salvation.
+But He has betrothed us to Himself, and so we can say, "My beloved is mine, and I am His" (Song 2:16).
 He takes the sin, death, and damnation, and gives us the forgiveness, life, and salvation.
-We have exchanged wedding rings, and his gold glitters on us while our filth kills him.
-And this is exactly as Jesus planned for it to go, dying for his bride to give her life and rising from the dead to make her his forever.
-"Christ loved the church and gave himself up for her, that he might sanctify her, having cleansed her by the washing of water with the word, so that he might present the church to himself in splendor, without spot or wrinkle or any such thing, that she might be holy and without blemish" (Ephesians 5:25-27).
-The marriage of Christ and his Church is the true marriage, and it has been granted you for his sake to live an analogy of this ultimate marriage as husband and wife.
+We have exchanged wedding rings, and His gold glitters on us while our filth kills Him.
+And this is exactly as Jesus planned for it to go, dying for His bride to give her life and rising from the dead to make her His forever.
+"Christ loved the church and gave Himself up for her, that He might sanctify her, having cleansed her by the washing of water with the word, so that He might present the church to Himself in splendor, without spot or wrinkle or any such thing, that she might be holy and without blemish" (Eph.
+5:25-27).
+The marriage of Christ and

+His Church is the true marriage, and it has been granted you for His sake to live an analogy of this ultimate marriage as husband and wife.

 Talk: What are the worst sins that husband and wife can commit against each other?
 How have you committed these sins against Jesus?
-How has he responded?
+How has He responded?